raphaelouthier/raphaelouthier.github.io/content/prj/jsn/jsn_1_hl/index.md

 So maybe we can rework it so that it is not _as_ _careful_ in its parsing as if we cared about the information that it skips.

-## Detour : malformed jsons
+## Detour : malformed JSONs

-An unsaid guarantee that the parser currently provides is to correctly detect and handle malformed jsons.
+An unsaid guarantee that the parser currently provides is to correctly detect and handle malformed JSONs.

-Just for the experiment, let's remove a comma at 50% of our huge json file, in a section where we do not intend on extracting information :
+Just for the experiment, let's remove a comma at 50% of our huge JSON file, in a section where we do not intend on extracting information :

 ```
  "access": {
    "_type": "AST.Function",
    "arguments": [],
    "name": "Undefined"   <--- missing comma
    "parameters": []
  },
 ```

 Let's feed it to the parser and how it reacts :